 3.3 Effect of Propolis on Faecal Egg Count of Gastrointestinal Parasites

-he results presented in Table 4 showed that propolis supplementation significantly reduced the faecal egg count (FEC) of both nematodes and coccidia throughout the experimental period.
+The results presented in Table 4 showed that propolis supplementation significantly reduced the faecal egg count (FEC) of both nematodes and coccidia throughout the experimental period.
 Faecal egg count is widely used as an indicator of parasite infection intensity and the potential for transmission in poultry production systems.
 Birds receiving propolis consistently recorded lower FEC values compared with those in the control group, suggesting that propolis may suppress parasite reproduction or reduce their survival within the gastrointestinal tract.
 These findings agree with Attia et al. (2014), who reported that propolis improves intestinal health and enhances immune responses in poultry, thereby indirectly reducing parasite load.
 The progressive reduction in FEC across weeks further indicates that the antiparasitic effects of propolis may accumulate over time with continuous supplementation.
 Similar observations were made by Seven et al. (2010), who found that propolis supplementation decreased microbial and parasitic loads in poultry due to its antimicrobial compounds.
 Additionally, the reduction in FEC may be attributed to the antioxidant properties of propolis.
 Oxidative stress within the intestinal environment can favor parasite survival and multiplication, whereas the strong antioxidant components of propolis may improve gut health and create unfavorable conditions for parasite development (Wagh, 2013)

 Table 4: Effect of different levels of propolis on FEC on gastrointestinal parasites